Jepz/frogger-clone/README.md

 ### Let's get playing!
 It's simple, use the keyboards arrowkeys to move your character up,down,left,right.
-If you get hit by any bugs or get to teh othersie, the game restarts.
+If you get hit by any bugs or get to the otherside, the game restarts.

 Enjoy!

 ### Version
-1.0.1
+1.0.2